KaveIO/LocalCatalogManager/integration/README.md

 After this you should be ready to run the integration tests.

 ## Working with the tests
 The integration test module relies on Docker.
 The code uses the latest kave/lcm image on your machine.
-If you are developing new integrations it is therefore necesssary to rebuild the Docker image on your machine.
-This can be done by runnign:
+If you are developing new integrations it is therefore necessary to rebuild the Docker image on your machine.
+This can be done by running:

+Set up application.properties(docker/application.properties) file:
+Set lcm.server.storage.mongo.host=mongo as lcm-integration-mongo container will be mapped to "mongo".
+Optionally: Set lcm.server.name=server Set lcm.server.name=ui

 ```bash
    mvn clean